abayojumumichael/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple Tic-Tac-Toe built using Next.js, React and Tailwind CSS.
+A rendition of Tic-Tac-Toe built using Next.js, React and Tailwind CSS.

 ## Features